I want to build it from scratch on a Raspberry Pi with Raspberry Pi OS Lite!

 sudo rm "/usr/lib/python3.11/EXTERNALLY-MANAGED"

-# Download and install the requirements
+# Generate the requirements

-wget --no-cache https://raw.githubusercontent.com/radio24/TorBox/master/requirements.txt
+wget --no-cache https://raw.githubusercontent.com/radio24/TorBox/master/Pipfile.lock

 sudo pip3 install -r requirements.txt